Pact Nail Fungus Therapy

 PACT® nail fungus therapy – for effective treatment of nail fungus infections

-PACT® Nail Fungus Gel was specially developed for application to toenails and fingernails and it only works in combination with exposure to light from a PACT® MED light device.
+PACT® Nail Fungus Gel was specially developed for application to toenails and it only works in combination with exposure to light from a PACT® MED light device.

 Diagnosis of nail fungus infection

-The symptoms of nail fungus infection are characteristic and visual diagnosis is usually sufficient by melbourne podiatrist Jacqueline Kan and Helen Fouyaxis .
-In cases of doubt, for exact identification of the species of fungus it is necessary to make a culture with a sample sent to pathology.
+The symptoms of nail fungus infection are characteristic and visual diagnosis is usually sufficient by melbourne podiatrists Jacqueline Kan, Helen Fouyaxis and Adam Yao.
+In cases of doubt, to confirm infection, it may be necessary to send a sample to pathology, or our new in house diafactory testing can be done .
 There are a few conditions that can replicate the signs of fungal nail infections e.g. psoriasis

 How does PACT® nail fungus treatment work?